whiskyechobravo/kerko/docs/synchronization.md

 : Synchronizes just the search index (from the cache).

+    While this process runs, the Kerko web interface continues to use the preexisting search index (if any), and will automatically switch to the updated one after synchronization finishes.

 `flask kerko sync index --full`

 : Whenever possible, the synchronization process performs an incremental update